I get it. Starting out as a beginner Cricut user can be super intimidating.

 Just be careful if you are using them on products you are selling – you will need a commercial use license.

 Need help learning how to master Inkscape?
-Check out our membership that includes an entire course and 4+ hours of videos on How to Create SVGs Using Inkscape.
+Check out our free training on How to Create SVGs Using Inkscape!

 What to read next: 9 Genius Cricut Ikea Hacks for Crafters